dof-studio/amaze/README.md

-# mazeme
+# Game mazeme
 A maze game with flooding running after you.

-# We are welcome players to share interesting Game Saves
+# Share your save
+We welcome everyone share their interesting save to this repository.
 All available Game Saves are included in the 'sav' folder.

 # Claim
 All of the resources are opensourced or free for redistrihution.